Overview

 Core modules:

-Analytics for Accounting and Finance
+Analytics for Accounting and Business

-Corporate Finance and Valuation
+Contemporary Issues in Corporate Finance and Investment Valuation

 The modules teaches core theoretical principles and equips students with practical finance tools.
 You will learn how to value companies using data from Bloomberg and popular valuation methods employed by investment banks and corporate finance departments.